Glam Pink And Gold Easter Tablescape

 Usher in the spring season with this stunning pink and gold Easter tablescape.
 If you’re looking for an easy yet glamorous way to celebrate the upcoming holiday, then this table setting will elevate your typical pastel spread into something truly special.

-I have to start by saying that creating a pink and white Easter tablescape was not something I planned…it was a happy accident.
+I have to start by saying that creating a pink and gold Easter tablescape was not something I planned.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-As usual, I don’t like really high arrangements in the middle of the table that prevent you from seeing the person across, which meant creating something low.
+I don’t like really high arrangements in the middle of the table that prevent you from seeing the person setting across from you.

 And that left just enough room for the daisies and pink carnations to go in the middle.

 Since I used a gold ribbon on the vase, I decided to incorporate more of the gold in the table setting as well.

-That’s when I found these gold magnolia place mats and decided they would be perfect!
+That’s when I found these gold magnolia place mats and decided they would be perfect.